SAP-samples/teched2022-DT264/exercises/ex2/README.md

 ## Step 3: Create your own Group and assign your App to it

-Apps will only show directly on the Launchpad / within SAP Mobile Start if they are assigned to a **Group** (see image below).
+Apps will only show directly on the Site / within SAP Mobile Start if they are assigned to a **Group** (see image below).
 If not, they are only available via the App finder on Desktop or the search in SAP Mobile Start.

 <p align="center">
      <img src="./images/tut2-9.png" width="60%" />